The WordPress hosting companies listed below have been ranked according to cost, performance, and support quality.

 The following hosting companies we have listed are “just ok.”
 Sites mostly run just fine, but are generally a little slow.
 You might have a little more downtime than normal.
 Also, we have found that customer service may not be the best.
 In short, we would use these hosts if Bluehost and Hostgator weren’t around.
 While the following web hosting companies are ok, our consensus is that we wouldn’t buy service again with them because they’re simply not as good as Bluehost, Hostgator, iPage, and InMotion.
 But you might have better luck than we did.

 GoDaddy Web Hosting

-- We LOVE GoDaddy.
+- We LOVE GoDaddy to domain registrar.
 For domain names only.
 For hosting, not so much.

 - Our developers have had several websites hosted on GoDaddy in the past, and all have noticed a huge problem with the speed.
 Seems that sites using any type of a database (like WordPress or eCommerce) are sloooowwww.

 - Also, you are required to use their form mailer script – and some developers have experienced delays of up to 48 hours in receiving form inquiries from my websites.

 - Any inquiries to tech support seem to always result with the initial response being a ‘canned’ answer, and they suggest you use their knowledge base.
 Sometimes seems as though they don’t even read the initial ticket.